jaschon/im2a/README.md

 # im2a #

- *simple image-to-ascii converter written in python and PIL.*
+ *This started out as a simple image-to-ascii converter written in python...*